 ACS agreed to pay $2.4 million in fines to Massachusetts as a result of this investigation.
 It also agreed to end illegal and abusive debt collection practices and to make reparative efforts such as crediting wrongfully charged late fees.

 In 2014 and 2015, the U.S. Consumer Financial Protection Bureau (CFPB) investigated ACS.
-Some student loan accounts weren’t properly updated and had incorrect principal balances.
+It found that some student loan accounts weren’t properly updated and had incorrect principal balances.
 The CFPB alleged that ACS lacked a proper system and manpower for processing changes to repayment (such as deferment, forbearance, or income-based repayment plans).

-ACS and the CFPB agreed upon a remediation plan in 2015, which included properly adjusting relevant loans or making restitution to borrowers.
-ACS completed the remediation process over the following three years.
+ACS and the CFPB agreed on a remediation plan in 2015, which included properly adjusting relevant loans or making restitution to borrowers.
 The CFPB fined ACS $3.9 million for errors.
 “The company neither admitted nor denied liability,” Conduent told The Balance.

 Does Conduent Have My Student Loans?

-If Conduent no longer manages student loans, what does that mean for the borrowers it previously worked with?
-According to its website, Conduent indicates borrowers should proceed as follows.
+If Conduent no longer manages student loans, what does that mean for the borrowers with whom it previously worked?
+Borrowers should proceed as follows:

-- For FFEL and private student loans: Conduent advises borrowers to look up these loans through the National Student Loan Database System (NSLDS) via the Federal Student Aid website.
+- For FFEL and private student loans: Borrowers are advised to look up these loans through the National Student Loan Database System (NSLDS) via the Federal Student Aid website.
 Log in with your FSA credentials and review your student loans.
 You can click on a loan number to view details such as your new servicer and its contact information.